Children around the world

 During the Daoist Boat Burning Festival, which honours the God of Plague, Wang-yeh, celebrated on the island of Siao Liouchou, this boy is dressed and decorated as a Bajiajiang, a devil-like, beneficial being.
 (Photo copyright © by Kaj Halberg)

-During the Daoist Lantern Festival, celebrated in the city of Taitung, this little girl has also been decorated as a Bajajiang.
-(Photo copyright © by Kaj Halberg)
+During the Daoist Lantern Festival, celebrated in the city of Taitung, these little boys have been decorated as Bajajiang.
+(Photos copyright © by Kaj Halberg)

 Decorated girls participate in a parade, likewise during the Lantern Festival in Taitung.
-(Photo copyright © by Kaj Halberg)
+(Photos copyright © by Kaj Halberg)

 When fireworks explode during a Daoist festival, celebrated in the town of Pitou in honour of the Mother Goddess Mazu, this little boy covers his ears.
 (Photo copyright © by Kaj Halberg)